 Students who wish to take a course at another institution or program during the summer, while studying abroad, or at some other time, must demonstrate that the course has substantial anthropological content and a workload equivalent to a Rice Anthropology Department course.
 This may be difficult because many programs, especially study abroad programs, often do not provide such information in advance.
 In such circumstances, preliminary approval may be granted, but it will be up to the student to provide documentation upon return to Rice that the courses taken are equivalent to Rice anthropology courses.
 Please note: preliminary approval does not guarantee final approval.

 We strongly encourage students planning to take credit hours elsewhere to seek approval prior to taking the course.
-Dr. Dominic Boyer is the undergraduate transfer credit advisor.
+Dr. Eugenia Georges is the undergraduate transfer credit advisor.
 Students should e-mail the transfer advisor directly, along with the course syllabus and any other supporting material.
 The advisor reviews this material and then replies to the student in writing with a decision.

 Transfer credits applied towards the major or minor

 Students planning to graduate with a major in Anthropology must take a minimum of six (6) anthropology courses (18 hours) at Rice.
 This means transfer credit (foreign or domestic) cannot count for more than four (4) courses (12 hours) of the ten courses (30 hours) required for a major.
 Students planning to graduate with a minor in Anthropology must take a minimum of four (4) anthropology courses (12 hours) at Rice.
 This means transfer credit (foreign or domestic) cannot count for more than two (2) courses (6 hours) of the six courses (18 hours) required for a major.

 General rules regarding transfer credit in the Department of Anthropology